IDSLab-KU/BFPsim/README.md

 2. Clone this repository with `git clone https://github.com/r3coder/FlexBlock`
 3. Make a docker container as: `docker build . -t $(whoami)/flexblock:latest`

+## Setup tensorboard

+After creating docker container, you should execute tensorboard on background.

+On this repository, just execute `./tensorboard.sh [External Port]`.
+External Port can set manually, take care that it doesn't conflict with other user if you are using remote server.
+Recommended value is `6006`.

+If your running this on remote server, make sure you opened the external port using `ufw` or else, then input `[Remote Server IP]:[External Port]` on your favorite internet browser.

+If you are running this on local machine, just type `http://localhost:[External Port]`.

 ## Setup without docker
 1. Clone this repository
 2. Install requirements listed below